UoB-COMSM0166/2025-group-21/README.md

     <tr>
         <td rowspan="2">Social</td>
         <td>As a casual player, I want a game that doesn't become too addictive over time, so that it doesn't take up too much of my life.</td>
-        <td>The game should have clear milestones and reasonable progress that isn't too demanding.</td>
+        <td>Given a user is playing PengWings, when they progress, then they should reach clear milestones that aren't too demanding.</td>
     </tr>
     <tr>
         <td>As a casual player, I want a good balance of competitiveness, so that I don't have to spend too much time to stay on top.</td>
-        <td>Given a user is playing PengWings, when they are at a lower skill level, then they should still be rewareded.</td>
+        <td>Given a user is playing PengWings, when they are at a lower skill level, then they should still be rewarded.</td>
     </tr>
     <tr>
         <td rowspan="2">Economic</td>
         <td>As a casual player, I want to play free games, so that I don't feel I have to pay to be good at the game.</td>
-        <td>Given a user wants to play PengWings, when they open the game, it should be free and fun without necessary costs.</td>
+        <td>Given a user wants to play PengWings, when they open the game, then it should be free and fun without any necessary costs.</td>
     </tr>
     <tr>
         <td>As a casual player, I want to be able to just connect to the internet and be able to play, so that I don't require any specialised software or hardware.</td>